rsp/temper-lang/README.md

 particular stage.  **Code substitution happens implicitly** when a satisfied use is about to expire.

+Satisfaction is different from reduction.
+A local variable reference can't be satisfied while there is an unsatisfied assignment to it on a branch that reaches the reference.

 For example, depending on a function's signature, a call to that function may become satisfied when the function reference and some actual arguments are themselves satisfied.